davious/CatchToEvernote/README.md

-# Prep Catch Zip for Evernote Desktop
+# Prep Catch Zip Attachments for Evernote Desktop

-This is a python script to help ease the transition from Catch Notes to Evernote.
+This is a python script to pick out attachments from Catch Notes to Evernote.

-In the Catch Notes Archive, each Space has its own directory.
-Within each Space, each note is placed in its own directory.
-To import them into Evernote, you have to select each note individually.
+In the Catch Notes Archive Attachments are nested away in there own note directory.
+To import them into Evernote, you have to hunt through and select each attachment individually.

-The script, for each space, creates a .enex file and copies all those nested note.enex files into it so you can import notes into Evernote Desktop with one upload action per Space.
+The script, copies each attachment into an Attachments Directory so you have one folder to select attachments from.

 ## Details

-Here is what I do to switch from Catch to Evernote
+Here is what I do to switch from Catch to Evernoted

 * Log into Catch.com
 * Under my username, upper right, I select the Export menu item (https://catch.com/tools/export/new)
 * I click on the Zip Archive File button, under Download
 * I extract the Zip File
+* I go into Evernote Desktop and for each space, import the notes.enex file and rename the import folder.
-* Using the command line, I go to the "Catch Notes" directory I just extracted
+* Using the command line, I go to Downloads directory
 * I run prepcatch.py
 * In the Evernote Desktop app, for each Space
     * File > Import